ramon-victor/freegpt-webui/README.md

 # GPTfree Jailbreak WebUI :unlock:

-This repository contains ChatGPT unlocked with WebUI that *DOES NOT REQUIRE ANY API KEY*.
+This project showcases an unlocked version of ChatGPT with WebUI. <br> 🌟 <strong>NOT REQUIRE ANY API KEY</strong> 🌟 <br>
+Experience the power of ChatGPT with a user-friendly interface, completely free of charge.

 ## Incorporated Projects :busts_in_silhouette:
 I highly recommend visiting and supporting both projects.